kasothaphie/Text2Head/README.md

 ```
 pip install -r requirements.txt
 ```

+Once MonoNPHM is public to follow their instructions to load weights and install all necessary packages.

 ## Usage
 `notebooks/usage.ipynb` provides a script for generating scenes using the trained denoising network.